 The mission of education is connected with love of the poor.
 For the really poor, education is often the fourth priority, and a luxury.
 Food, health, shelter all take their place before it.
 But without education, children exist in a vicious cycle.

-To mark the Year of Mercy the Marist Messenger is presenting a series of reflections on the lives of Marists who have worked in New Zealand since 1838 and in whose lives mercy has shone.
-This article was first published in the SMNZ newsletter.
+To mark the Year of Mercy, this article is one of a series of reflections on the lives of Marists who have worked in New Zealand, and in whose lives mercy has shone.
+It was first published in the SMNZ newsletter.